vijay03/cs360v-f20/notes/vm-basics.md

         * Even worse, what if the instruction *silently fails* if it is run in user mode
         * We can't emulate such instructions without trapping on every instruction (horribly slow)
         * Unfortunately, x86 has such instructions.
 Example: `popf`
-* Three goals for a virtual machine architecture:
-    1. Equivalence: The VM should be indistinguishable from the underlying hardware.
-    2. Resource control: The VM should be in complete control of any virtualized resources.
-    3. Efficiency: Most VM instructions should be executed directly on the underlying CPU without involving the hypervisor.